xrrocha/word-scrambler/README.md

 }
 ```

-Kotlin doesn't support the notion of static members as Java does (it
+Kotlin doesn't possess the notion of static members as Java does (it
 doesn't need them.)
 It does, however, transparently play nice with Java's
 static members and where they are _required_ annotations can be used to
 specify them.